nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-bulk-document-importer.md

 To be sure to be able to leverage multi-threading, you can either:

 *   Ensure the source filesystem is a tree with at least two levels
-*   Change the importer threading policy.
+*   Change the importer threading policy

 ## Importer and Metadata&nbsp;

-The default importer provides three classes to read the source files as well as metadata:
+The default importer provides two classes to read the source files as well as metadata:

 ### **FileWithMetadataSourceNode**